Canadian Train Tours

 Step 1 - What are you after?

-If you're after fine dining onboard your rail tour, and hosts to narrate all the incredible sights, you'll want Rocky Mountaineer.
+If you're looking for Canada rail holidays and are after fine dining onboard your rail tour, and hosts to narrate all the incredible sights, you'll want Rocky Mountaineer.
 If you'd like the experience of sleeping on board in your own rail car, you'll be after VIA Rail.
-Do you want luxury through the Rockies?
+Do you want luxury through the Rockies on your rail vacation?
 To city hop along the East Coast?
 Or an epic train journey across Canada?
-We can help you choose the perfect route to suit you.
+We can help you choose a train trip with the perfect route to suit you.

 Step 2 - The finer details